City-of-Helsinki/helsinki-design-system/packages/core/src/utils/README.md

 Usually base is only used in the block level, because other entities are controlled with "elements" and "modifiers".

---
-"base" is reserved element name to target rules for the base css of an entity
-CSS:
-.block--modifier-dark {
-padding:0;
-margin: 0;
-&\_\_element-button {
-}
-}

-The "padding" and "margin" are base css.
-In order to prevent them to be emitted, the should be marked as "base".
-See @exported.scss

-Elements can be allowed/disallowed in "modifiers", and the rules set in "modifiers" override "elements".

-("elements":"buttons","modifiers":"dark")
-Only the element "buttons" in the modifier named "dark" is emitted.
-The base css of the "modifierName" is not emitted.

-"elements":("buttons":true,"select":false) ,
-"modifiers":("dark":("buttons":false,"select":true),"light":("select":true))
-Emits only "select" element in "dark" and "light" modifiers.
---

 **If a modifier is set, base elements are not allowed!**

 !! content() is ruled with elements